 Their set was insane.
 Oli is one of my favorite people to shoot on stage and always has been for the past few years.
 His style has progressed slowly over time but one thing remains the same – he goes hard.
 I think he had the crowd do a wall of death bout 8 times during the whole set.
 Something that is historically only done a maximum of one time during a set.
 Love it.

 At this point the thought ran through my head Uhhh do I leave now?
 Or keep taking pictures? or… What do you do when your stage starts to catch on fire?
-Eventually it burned a hole through the material that made up the roof of the stage and it fell into the photo pit area.
+Eventually, it burned a hole through the material that made up the roof of the stage and it fell into the photo pit area.
 Security quickly picked it up and extinguished the flame and threw it off to the side.
 That escalated quickly.
-My camera couldn’t handle the colors but this is sorta an example of where getting the moment is more important then a well lit shot, and black and white just won’t cut it.
+My camera couldn’t handle the colors but this is sorta an example of where getting the moment is more important than a well-lit shot, and black and white just won’t cut it.

 I forgot to mention that my local friend Ben was hanging that night.
 He was a solid photographer from Sydney and it was great spending some time with him.
 I met him last time I was in Sydney and we have had some good photo adventures in some abandoned areas.
 This time I was too busy, but maybe next time.
 I think we got a cab back?
 I was too drunk to walk all the way back, and I had my camera dangling from me.